dboddie-canonical-work/disgorged-docs/qt5-and-kde-frameworks-applications.rst

 Parts define how to build your app.
 Parts can be anything: programs, libraries, or other assets needed to create and run your application.
 In this case we have two: the KCalc source release tarball and a number of runtime dependencies of KCalc.
 In other cases these can point to local directories, remote git repositories or other revision control systems.

-Before building the part, the build dependencies listed as :ref:``build-packages`` and ``build-snaps`` are installed. `The CMake plugin <the-cmake-plugin>` then uses ``cmake`` to build the part.
+Before building the part, the build dependencies listed as ``build-packages`` and ``build-snaps`` are installed. :ref:`The CMake plugin <the-cmake-plugin>` then uses ``cmake`` to build the part.
 The ``kde-frameworks-5-core18-sdk`` snap contains most build dependencies to build Qt5 and KDE applications.
 However, this snap also requires some tools from the ``kde-frameworks-5-core18`` runtime itself.

 .. code:: yaml